playportal-studio/PPSDK-Unity/README.md

 			string mySecret - described above; this is from your playPORTAL app config

+		Note: The method you created in your code, defined above as:

+			public void playPortalLoginDidSucceed(string p);

+		will be invoked upon login completion.

+--
 ##### Data
 The SDK provides a simple Key Value (KV) read/write model.
 On login, there are two data stores opened / created for this player.
 There is a private data store for this players exclusive use, and there is a global data store this player shares with all other players of this same app.
+If a player logs out and logs in at a later date, the data in the private data store should be as left upon logout.
+The contents of the global data store will most likely have changed.

 	    void writeMyData(string key, string value);